DSU: How did you originally decide to come to Delaware State?

 DSU: Did you have any other unique experiences at Delaware State?

 RALPH: One experience that really stands out in my mind is the one that got me started in public addressing work.
 I had mentioned to a few people that I was interested in becoming a PA announcer on campus, and I was put in touch with Dennis Jones, who oversaw that at the time.
 He took a few minutes to talk with me and invited me to come out to a baseball game and see what it was all about.
 Dennis gave me a few tips and told me to announce the batter’s name.
 I remember being really nervous, and I looked around at the few other people in the press box, who seemed shocked.
 I guess I did okay, because he had me start announcing the football games the following season!

 DSU: So that was your first step toward becoming the voice of the Washington Wizards?

-> RALPH: It was.
+RALPH: It was.
 The work I did as a PA announcer for the Del State sports teams definitely put me on the path toward my job today.
 In addition to working with the Wizards, I’m also a producer at ESPN 980, a radio station in D.C.
+The work I've done in radio led me to launch a career in voice-over as well, allowing me to work with other notable organizations.
+It's been the focus of my goals for a few years now.
 So all of the time I spent in the studio at DSU is coming back to me.
 It was great to get a leg up – to not only figure out what I love to do, but to actually gain hands-on experience during my time in school.